 And here’s my video of how I’m preparing a basic quiche dough in my KitchenAid Stand Mixer Mini as well!
 Find the full recipe here.

-I used an 8-inch (20 cm) diameter tart tin for this smoked haddock quiche.
+I used a tart tin of about 8-inch (20 cm) diameter for this smoked haddock quiche.
 That makes a great lunch for 2 or a delicious starter for 4.
 You can serve the quiche warm or cold.
 Slice it up and serve with a fresh and crisp green salad!

 Do you love smoked haddock?

 Try this super savory spinach and smoked haddock quiche!

 - 7 oz fresh spinach (200 g), cooked and cooled

 - 1 quiche dough or short crust pastry

 1. Place the dough in an 8-inch (20 cm) diameter tart tin.
 Trim excess dough and remove it.
 Prick the bottom of the dough with a fork.
 Cover with parchment paper and put baking weights on top.
 Then bake the quiche crust in a preheated oven at 375°F (180°C) for 15 minutes.